RonAlon8/Garage-System/README.md

 # Garage-System
 ## Introduction:

-As part of an OOP in C# and the .NET Framework course we were given a task to teach us different elements:
+As part of an OOP in C# and the .NET Framework course (2nd year) we were given a task to teach us different elements:

 - Implementation of work with departments, inheritance and polymorphism.
 - Use of Collections